kee-org/www-kee-pm/content/keevault/privacy.md

 ### What information Kee Vault collects and why

-#### Information from website browsers
+#### Information from website browsers and applications

-If you're **just browsing the website**, we collect the same basic information that most websites collect.
-We may use common internet technologies, such as cookies and web server logs.
+If you're **just browsing the website or using an app we offer**, we collect the same basic information that most websites and apps collect.
+We may use common technologies, such as cookies and web server logs.
 This is stuff we collect from everybody, whether they have an account or not.

-The information we collect about all visitors to our website includes the visitor’s browser type, language preference, referring site and the date and time of each visitor request.
+The information we collect about all visitors/users include your browser type or device model, language preference, referring site, pages visited/features used and the date and time of each visitor request.
 We also collect potentially personally-identifying information like Internet Protocol (IP) addresses.

 ##### Why we collect this information